Skip to content

 Decision Log

-All significant design and architecture decisions, organized by domain.
+All significant design and architecture decisions in force today, organized by domain.
 Each entry includes the decision, rationale, and key alternatives that were considered.

 Decision: Mem0 as initial memory backend behind pluggable MemoryBackend protocol.
 Custom stack (Neo4j + Qdrant external) as planned future upgrade.